rhysbrooks1/CS321-002-s25-team-09/README.md

 simply truncate the sequence to just the first 32 characters.

 ##`# 4.2.
 Key Values
-Note that the key values will be the two variables of that B-Tree's type concatenated with a dash (`-`)
+Note that the key values will be the two variables of that BTree's type concatenated with a dash (`-`)

 Examples:
 - `Accepted-137.189.241.278`